 Undoubtedly, the single most effective home cleaning remedy for dirty vinyl is a half-cup of bleach added to a five-gallon bucket of water.
 Only resort to this option when desperate measures are required.
 While bleach will clean things up, it will also stress the fabric and stitching.
 Whether using bleach or another cleaner, apply and wait five to ten minutes before removing.
 The extra time allows it to go to work and will dramatically reduce the severity to which mold and mildew could rebound.

 At the very least, give your vinyl a quick spray and wipe down every time you get back to the dock.
 Make sure there is airflow under your cover as a stagnant, damp environment can foster the bloom.
 That way, when you step aboard for a day on the water with family, you won’t have to search for clean towels to serve as a barrier between your seats and your loved ones.

 UNMATCHED MEMBER BENEFITS

 Sea Tow has been the premier leader in on-water boating assistance since 1983.
 With Sea Tow, you pay one annual rate and receive the most comprehensive member benefits available.
-Membership includes a full suite of on-water assistance services for every boat you own, rent, bareboat charter, lease or borrow.
+Membership includes a full suite of on-water assistance services for every boat you own or rent.
 Learn more about our membership options today.
-To find the Sea Tow closest to you, use our service locator or call our Customer Care Center at 800-4-SEATOW.
+To find the Sea Tow closest to you, use our service locator or call our Customer Care Team at 800-4-SEATOW.